pyscaffold/pyscaffold/docs/features.rst

 For this to work, you have to first register a PyPI_ account.
 If you just want to test, please be kind and `use TestPyPI`_ before uploading to PyPI_.

+Please also note that PyPI_ does not allow uploading local versions for practical reasons.
+Thus, you have to create a git tag before uploading a version of your distribution.
+Read more about it in the versioning_ section below.

 .. warning::
     Be aware that the usage of ``python setup.py upload`` for PyPI_ uploads also works but is nowadays strongly discouraged and even some